-The Project Director, by written notice, may terminate this contract, in whole or in part, when it is in the best interest of the State.
-In the absence of a breach of contract by the contractor, the State is liable only for payment in accordance with the payment provisions of this contract for services rendered before the effective date of termination.
+- The Procurement Officer, by written notice, may terminate this contract, in whole or in part, when it is in the best interest of the State.
+In the absence of breach of contract by the contractor, the State is liable only for payment in accordance with the payment provisions of this contract for services rendered before the effective date of termination. - 5.2 The Procurement Officer may also, by written notice, terminate this contract under Administrative Order 352 if the contractor supports or participates in a boycott of the State of Israel.